-On October 10, 2018, after an intense contract campaign that included the first-ever strike authorization at a digital news site, the editorial staff at Thrillist unanimously ratified its first union contract.
+On October 10, 2018, after an intense contract campaign that included the first-ever strike authorization at an online media news site, the editorial staff at Thrillist unanimously ratified its first union contract.
 Read more about the agreement.

 After an overwhelming majority of Thrillist employees signed union cards, the company refused to recognize their union and launched an anti-union campaign.
 However, Thrillist employees held strong and affirmed their strong support for organizing in a March 2017 online election.

 Read one Thrillist employee’s take on why he chose a union voice:

 “For many employees, myself included, Thrillist was the best job any of us had ever had in digital media; all the more reason to preserve and improve it.”

 The staffs of the Editorial, Video, and Distribution teams of Thrillist are proud to announce that we are forming a union.
 The rate of change in the media landscape, and Thrillist’s urgent determination to remain at the forefront of that landscape, has made clear to us that the best way to protect our rights as workers and ensure the company’s continued success is to speak as a united voice, as our colleagues at MTV News, Huffington Post, VICE, Gizmodo, and many other organizations have already done.